 1.9) Yes, that’s correct.
 We have updated our analytic methods section to make this more explicit.
-We now say “For soluble exposures, a more ubiquitous exposure in this cohort, the upper bound of the reference group was set to 0.05 mg/m3 to avoid extremely small numbers of cancer cases in the reference group.”
+We now say “For soluble exposures, a more ubiquitous exposure in this cohort, the upper bound of the reference group was set to 0.05 mg/m3 to avoid extremely small numbers of cancer cases in the reference group and thereby increase stability of the HR estimates.”

 R1.10) Exposure stratification: in quartiles or tertiles